 A team from UCL Institute of Education has been appointed to evaluate this project.
 This is a two-armed randomised controlled trial, and is an efficacy trial, meaning it will test the programme under developer-led conditions.
 The trial will run for 5 years in total, with three cohorts of 100 pre-NQTs recruited annually and tracked for their NQT year and the two following years.
 The primary outcome measure will be teacher retention in the profession.

 We will also measure retention in the school, teacher workload and job satisfaction, as well as surveying heads of science to understand usual practice and the changes that occur through the intervention.
 An additional analysis will look at the GCSE science results at the school level.

-The evaluation report will be published in Spring 2025.
+The evaluation report will be published in Autumn 2023.

 If you express interest in this project, the EEF’s project delivery partner and evaluation partner will use your contact details for the purposes of recruitment to the project.
 Your contact details will not be used for any other purposes and will be deleted when no longer needed.

 A full privacy notice will be shared together with the recruitment documents.
 More information about data protection in EEF evaluations can be found here.